Sugar City, Colorado

 Sugar City is a statutory town in Crowley County, Colorado, United States.
 The population was 259 at the 2020 census.

 History

 A post office called Sugar City has been in operation since 1900.
 The community was named for the fact it once was a sugar manufacturing center.

 Sugar City was named for its sugar beet factory, established in 1899.
 It was owned by the National Beet Sugar Company.
 During a drought in the 1950s the wastewater lagoons at the factory dried, producing a smell that overwhelmed the town.
 The factory closed in 1967.

 Geography

-Sugar City is located in southeastern Crowley County at (38.231866, -103.664851).
+Sugar City is located in southeastern Crowley County.
 Colorado State Highway 96 leads west 5 mi to Ordway, the county seat, and northeast 33 mi to Haswell.

 According to the United States Census Bureau, Sugar City has a total area of 0.4 sqmi, all of it land.